The Army ROTC Scholarship Process

 ROTC Scholarship Selection

-Selection for ROTC scholarships are highly competitive and at EWU ROTC we recommend getting your application complete and seen in time for the second board.
+Selection for ROTC scholarships are highly competitive and at EWU ROTC we recommend getting your application complete and seen in time for at least the second board.
 The majority of scholarships are issued from the second and third boards and getting the application complete by the second board will increase your chances of receiving a scholarship.
 Decisions on the scholarships awarded are usually released two to four weeks after each board.
 Periodically check the Selection Status tab on your GoArmy application to see if you were selected.

 If you were not selected after the third board do not give up hope of receiving a scholarship.
 There is a secondary process for applicants to earn a scholarship.
 Any ROTC program can make an alternate offer to applicants that were not offered a national award.
-We get most of our new, incoming freshman on scholarships using this alternate process.
+We get many of our new, incoming freshman on scholarships using this alternate process.
 Applying for the national scholarship is simply the first step.
 It is very simple and easy for us to make an alternate offer, but you first have to put together the ROTC application.

 Please contact the EWU ROTC office for any additional details about how the national scholarship selection process works.